What are TMJ disorders? What are the signs and symptoms of TMJ disorders?

-Halitosis – known as bad breath to most – is an embarrassing condition that can affect anyone at anytime, and is caused by several factors.
+Halitosis, commonly known as bad breath, is an embarrassing condition that can affect anyone at any time, and is caused by several factors.
 The most common causes of bad breath are preventable and easily treated, however certain medical conditions may also cause bad breath.
 Chronic halitosis may indicate an underlying medical concern that should be addressed by your dentist or medical doctor.

 What is halitosis?

 Halitosis is a clinical name for bad breath.
-According to dental studies, about 85% of people with bad breath have a dental condition that is to blame.
+According to dental studies, about 85% of people with bad breath have a dental condition which causes the issue.

 What are dental sealants?

-Dental sealants are a clear and protective coating that is applied to the biting surfaces of the back teeth.
+Dental sealants are a clear protective coating that is applied to the biting surfaces of the back teeth.
 The sealant protects the tooth from getting a cavity by shielding against bacteria and plaque.
 Sealants are most commonly placed on children's permanent back teeth because they are more prone to cavities.
 Most insurance companies pay for sealants on children's teeth.
-They can also be placed on adult's teeth, however, insurance usually won't cover them.
+They can also be placed on adult's teeth, though insurance usually won't cover them for adults.

 What is the difference between a silver and white filling?